Our Mission: To document the long history and contributions of Arab Americans to Greater Indianapolis

 Who are we?

-We are individuals and organizations part of or connected to Arab Indianapolis.
-The director of the project is Edward Curtis, a fourth-generation Arab Midwesterner.
+We are individuals and organizations who work together to tell the story of Arab Indianapolis.
+The director is Edward Curtis, a fourth-generation Arab Midwesterner.